 Weight is a consideration when buying a router table since it impacts stability.
 Heavier tables are usually cast iron to reduce vibrations and maintain workpiece control.
 A heavier table is more stable, while a lighter one is more portable.

-The mounting plate should be rigid enough to anchor the router securely in place.
+The mounting plate should be rigid enough to support the weight of the router and anchor securely in place.

 4. Types of design

-Various types of router tables are available in the market, each with its pros and cons.
+Various types of router tables are available on the market, each with its pros and cons.

 5. Surface material